sam-621/vendyx/README.md

 A functional and scalable minimal e-commerce admin that can be adjusted to any user's requirement.

-Vendyx is created to provide a open source solution to ecommerce administration, and also to simplify the way you manage a e-commerce.
+Vendyx is created to provide a open source solution to e-commerce administration, and also to simplify the way you manage a e-commerce.

 Vendyx cannot be that sophisticated, there is only 1 person working on this project, but it will count with minimal essential features for a e-commerce management